frederic-perez/AmE-dictionary/data/idioms.md

 __the little things__
 __the lot__ _n_ All the things of a group. _This one’s the best of the lot._
 __the lowdown on__ :dart::two: The whole truth about something, as in _We’re waiting to hear the lowdown on what happened after we left._ This term uses lowdown in the sense of “the basic or fundamental part.”
-__the man to see__ A colloquial expression used to refer to a person who holds significant influence, power, or expertise in a particular field or area.
+__the man to see__ :two: A colloquial expression used to refer to a person who holds significant influence, power, or expertise in a particular field or area.
 It implies that this individual is the most important or influential person to approach or consult with regarding a specific matter.
 __the march of time__ :two: The steady, unstoppable advancement of time. _Some people despair at the march of time, as they see themselves aging in the mirror, but I relish growing older and seeing the world change._
 __the meat and potatoes__ :two: The most basic or fundamental aspects of something. _Too much information will overwhelm the new hire, so just give him the meat and potatoes._
 __the meat of the matter__ The most important, basic, or fundamental essence or element(s) of an issue, problem, or matter at hand. _Thank you all for attending this staff meeting.
 Before we get to the meat of the matter, I’d like to assure each of you that your jobs are secure._